ChrisOldmeadow/publication_enricher/README.md

 The input CSV file should contain publication information with at least one of these column pairs:

 **Standard Column Names:**
-- `title`: Publication title
+- `title`: Publication title (required for enrichment)
-- `doi` (optional): DOI of the publication
+- `doi` (optional): DOI of the publication (improves matching accuracy)

 **Alternative Column Names (automatically mapped):**
 - `Output_Title`: Alternative column name for publication title
 - `Ref_DOI`: Alternative column name for publication DOI

 The tool will automatically detect and map these alternative column names if present.
+At minimum, each row must have a `title` (or `Output_Title`) to perform enrichment.
+DOIs are optional but significantly improve matching accuracy when available.

+**Note:** This is an **enrichment** tool - it starts with your existing publication data and adds abstracts and metadata by searching scientific databases.
+It does not correct or modify your original titles or DOIs.

 Example:
 ```csv